lkwagner/StochasticSchool/Day2_DMC/README.md

 ## Subjects

-* Lithium atom
-* Nodal error by varying nodes
-* Timestep, mixed estimator errors
+* Exact solution of the Helium atom using diffusion Monte Carlo.
+* Implementation of importance sampling, branching, and timestep error correction.